maks/MGit/README.md

 # SGit (This repo is no longer maintained.)
-## After graduation, I don't have enough time for this application.
+## After graduation, I don't have enough time to maintain this application.
 Sorry!!

 A Git client for Android.